dyladan/dyladan.github.io/_posts/2023-05-03-histograms-vs-summaries.md

 The disappointing answer is "it depends," and there is no one-size-fits-all solution.
 If you need to aggregate data from many sources, then histograms may be the right choice.
-If you are collecting a large number of separate metrics with very strict SLOs, or your prometheus server is particularly resource constrained, then maybe summaries are the right choice for you.
+If you are collecting a large number of separate metrics with very strict SLOs, or your Prometheus server is particularly resource constrained, then maybe summaries are the right choice for you.
-Maybe your ideal solution is a hybrid with some histograms for flexible querying and some summaries.
+Maybe your ideal solution is a hybrid with some histograms for flexible querying and some summaries for high-accuracy, low-cost alerting.
-Only you can know the ins and outs of your own system and design an observability solution around it that is accurate and flexible.
+Only you can know the ins and outs of your own system and design an observability solution around it that is accurate and flexible and fits your particular needs.
-The key is knowing the strengths and limitations of the data structure you're using so you can make informed decisions.
+The key is knowing the strengths and limitations of the available tools so you can make informed decisions.

-# Bonus round: native histograms
+# Bonus round: native/exponential histograms

-I'm planning a longer post on this so I'll keep this short, but many of the key disadvantages of histograms are mitigated by native histograms, called exponential histograms in OpenTelemetry.
+I'm planning a longer post on this so I'll keep this short, but many of the key disadvantages of histograms are mitigated by exponential histograms, called native histograms in Prometheus.
-Available in Prometheus as an experimental feature since v2.40.0, and stable in the OpenTelemetry specification as of v1.17.0, native histograms enable very efficient data collection and transmission, fewer, and a constant number of, timeseries created per histogram, and very low relative error rates.
+They are available in Prometheus as an experimental feature since v2.40.0, and stable in the OpenTelemetry specification as of v1.17.0.
+Exponential histograms come with several advantages:

+- Very efficient data collection and transmission
+- A constant number of timeseries created (and fewer of them) per histogram
+- Very low relative error rates
+- Automatic bucket boundaries, making them simpler to configure and use

-They achieve these and other benefits by defining buckets automatically according to a scale factor and resizing intelligently as needed.
+These advantages are accomplished by defining bucket boundaries according to a scale factor, intelligently resizing buckets as your distribution evolves, instead of the traditional method of defining explicit buckets.
-If you're not happy with the state of your current histograms and summaries, I encourage you to give native histograms a try.
+If you're not happy with the state of your current histograms and summaries, I encourage you to give exponential histograms a try.
 As of this writing there are no official Prometheus docs on native histograms, but if you stay tuned I plan to add a thorough explanation of them in the coming days.

 Until then, here are some talks I found helpful: